Isidora Sekulić: Isidora Sekulić Award

-Since 1968, the municipality of Savski venac endows the literary prize Isidora Sekulić Award annually, honoring contemporary authors for significant achievement in the field of literature, and encouraging their literary creativity in the sense of the work of Isidora Sekulić, who spent the last years of her life in a small house with garden on Topčider Hill.
+Since 1968, the municipality of Savski venac endows the literary prize Isidora Sekulić Award annually, and presents it during the literary event "Dani Isidore Sekulić".
+The award honors contemporary authors for significant achievement in the field of literature and encourages their literary creativity in the sense of the work of Isidora Sekulić, who spent the last years of her life in a small house with garden on Topčider Hill.